Artananda/StepOut/parts/out.md

 ## System
 What is the so called system you may ask?
 The system is called capitalism or communism.
-Everybody in the system has to work to make money.
+Everybody, eccept these so called Elite, in the system has to work to make money.
 Money we need to pay the rent for our house or flat and we need money to buy food etc.
 In countries where the children are not able to go to school and to go to university they have to work.
 I am talking about hard work.
 I am talking about children at the age of 8 years or even younger that are working for these companies that are abusing these little beings with very low salaries.

 If your parents where not able to pay for your school and your university you have no good chances to get a good, well payed job at all.
 You are to stay poor for the rest of your life.